merenlab/merenlab.org/data/micr-obs-future/index.md

 grep -i "error" SAR11_split_post_filter_HIMB2204nHTCC1002_job_VibnNEZDgI.log
 ```

-## Visualising
+## Visualising anvi'o phylograms

-In this section, we will explain how we used `anvi-interactive` to visualize our metagenomes.
+In this section, we will explain how we used `anvi-interactive` to visualize our metagenomes (Panels C and D of Figure 1 of the manuscript).

 For `anvi-interactive` to give us what we want, we needed
 - to decide which reference genomes to focus on (HIMB2203 and HTCC1002)